rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ![personal.listAccounts](/assets/img/tutorials/geth-attach-local-node/image-15.png)

-There are another command to do the same thing:
+There are other commands which do the same thing:

 ```js
 eth.accounts